circlestarzero/EX-chatGPT/README.en.md

 [简体中文](./README.md) English / [Background](./BACKGROUND.md)

-ChatGPT can act as a tool former without requiring adjustment, generating API requests for questions to assist in answering.
-Ex-ChatGPT enables ChatGPT to call external APIs, such as WolframAlpha, Google, and WikiMedia, to provide more accurate and timely answers.
+ChatGPT can act as a **tool former** without requiring adjustment, generating API requests for questions to assist in answering.
+Ex-ChatGPT enables ChatGPT to call external APIs, such as **WolframAlpha, Google, and WikiMedia**, to provide more accurate and timely answers.

-This project is divided into Ex-ChatGPT and WebChatGPTEnhance.
-The former is a service that uses the GPT3.5 Turbo API and Google,WolframAlpha,WikiMedia APIs, while the latter is a browser extension which update the origin WebChatGPT plugin to Enable adding external API, supportting ChatGPT webpage to call different APIs and prompts
+This project is divided into `Ex-ChatGPT` and `WebChatGPTEnhance`.
+The former is a service that uses the `GPT3.5 Turbo API` and **Google,WolframAlpha,WikiMedia APIs**, while the latter is a **browser extension** which update the origin WebChatGPT plugin to Enable adding external API, supportting ChatGPT webpage to call different APIs and prompts

+## user interface display

+### ExChatGPT

 ![chatHistory](img/newPage.jpg)

+### WebChatGPTEnhance

 ![WebChatGPT](img/chatGPTChromeEnhance.png)

 ## Highlights

-- docker and proxy support
+- **Docker and Proxy support**
-- Redundant backup of chat history.
+- **Redundant backup of chat history**
-- Supports OpenAI GPT-3.5 Turbo API
+- Support for OpenAI GPT-3.5 Turbo API
-- Allows ChatGPT to call external APIs(Google,WolframAlpha,WikiMedia)
+- Ability for ChatGPT to call external API interfaces, such as **Google, WolframAlpha, and WikiMedia**
-- Can summerize contents from external APIs using GPT-3.5 Turbo
+- Automatic saving and loading of conversation history with **automatic compression**
+- Ability to display the number of tokens used
-- openAI API keys pool to accelerate
+- **OpenAI API key pool**
-- Markdown and MathJax renderer
+- **Markdown and MathJax rendering**
-- New Bing like API processing and animation
-- chat history auto saving and loading like chatGPT
-- Shortcut key for quick selection mode is `Tab`.
-And for line break use `Shift + Enter`, while `Enter` sends the message.`up`,`down` to select previously sent messages, similar to terminal.
-- Auto-complete selection for prompt in chat mode, supporting fuzzy search and Pinyin search.
+- API call process displayed with an animation, similar to Bing
+- Conversation management with **load and chat** modes similar to ChatGPT web page layout
+- **Shortcut keys** for quickly selecting modes (`Tab`), line breaks (`Shift+Enter`), sending messages (`Enter`), and selecting message history (`up` and `down`), similar to a terminal.
+- Automatic **prompt completion** in Chat Mode with support for fuzzy search, pinyin search, and custom prompt selection.
 ![promptCompletion](img/promptCompletion.gif)

 ## Installation